iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Parallel Dykstral Algorithms.md

 which is trivially parallelizable.

 **Remarks**

 In practice, we won't know whether the algorithm can converge in advance because most of the time we don't know whether there exists a feasible solutions for the system of constraints: $C_i$.
-To make it better, we might consider using the ADMM with concensus instead, and consider using $\text{dist}_{C_i}(x)^2$ instead because this function has desirable properties when the set $C_i$ are convex.
+To make it better, we might consider using the ADMM with consensus instead, and consider using $\text{dist}_{C_i}(x)^2$ instead because this function has desirable properties when the set $C_i$ are convex.